-The 2007 MICP awards were paid early in 2008 based on results achieved during 2007.
-Bonus amounts paid under the MICP were based on the financial performance of the Company during 2007 as compared with the annual performance goals approved by the Committee at the beginning of the 2007 performance year, and certain individual performance goals considered and approved by the Committee at the beginning of the 2007 performance year.
-The amounts paid with respect to performance year 2007 reflect the Company's strong overall operational and financial performance during the year.
+The 2008 MICP awards were paid early in 2009 based on results achieved during 2008.
+Incentive amounts paid under the MICP were based on the financial performance of the Company during 2008 as compared with the annual performance goals approved by the Committee at the beginning of the 2008 performance year and certain individual performance goals considered and approved by the Committee at the beginning of the 2008 performance year 2008 reflect the Company's strong overall operational and financial performance during the year.